 The structure and operation of the Irish legal system.
 The nature of legal reasoning.
-Reading will be indicated at the beginning of the session.

-A. COMPULSORY SUBJECTS
+A. Compulsory Subjects

 Law 2013 Land Law and Succession

 (a) Land Law

 Tenure.
 Estates and interests in land.
 Difference between leasehold and freehold.
 Fee simple, fee tail and life estates.
 Fee farm grants.
 Equitable estates and interests in land.
 The Statute of Uses.
 Future interests (in outline).
 Settled land.
 Co-ownership.
 Easements and profits.
 Restrictive covenants.
 Licences.
 Adverse possession.
 Landlord and tenant.
 Mortgages.
 Registration of Deeds and of Title.